POI DOGS & POPOKI

 For dog clinics, drop off times are either in the morning between 8 and 9 am or in the afternoon between 1 and 2 pm.
 Owners will be called for same-day pick up.

-For cat clinics, pet cats are dropped off from 8 to 9 am.
-Feral cats are dropped off at 1 pm.
+For cat clinics, both pets and ferals cats are dropped off between 8 and 9 am.
 Owners will be called for same-day pick up.

 For joint cat and dog clinics, cats will check-in at 8 am.
 Dogs will check-in at 1 pm.
 But depending on the number of animals scheduled, those times may change.
 You will be notified by email.